jevad/NLTKinstallForNlpClass/README.md

 ## Option 1:  The Easiest Way to Set Up Python and NLTK on Windows
 * Use a pre-packaged "scientific" distribution.

+**IMPORTANT UPDATE:**  If you follow these instructions (or the instructions on the NLTK web site), you will install NLTK version 3.0.5 or 3.0.3 (as of 7 Oct 2015).
+We have been informed that we should be using NLTK 2.
+For instructions on downgrading, see [Changing the version of NLTK](./downgradeNLTK.md).

 The easiest way to set up Python and NLTK on Windows is to use Enthought Canopy, https://www.enthought.com/products/canopy/ , or Continuum Analytics Anaconda, http://docs.continuum.io/anaconda/index .
 Both are prepackaged "scientific" distributions that come with a number of Python libraries, such as NLTK and NumPy.
 The libraries in each distribution are tested to work well with each other.
 These distributions are perfect for people working in the areas of machine learning, language processing, text processing or data science who wish to primarily concentrate on their specific fields of expertise and not on being expert Python programmers (although, they're good environments for expert Python programmers too).

 Both come with instructions, but, since we've had bad luck with instructions so far, here are my instructions for one of them (Anaconda):